angulardart/angular_components/README.md

 ```

 ## Custom component styles
-The the styles of these components can be customized via sass mixins.
+The styles of these components can be customized via sass mixins.

 1. Add a dependency on the
 [sass_builder](https://pub.dartlang.org/packages/sass_builder) package and add